[Salieri is wheelchaired through the insane asylum]

 Antonio Salieri: [to Father Vogel] I will speak for you, Father.
 I speak for all mediocrities in the world.
 I am their champion.
 I am their patron saint.

-Antonio Salieri: [reflecting upon a Mozart score] Astounding!
+Antonio Salieri: [reflecting upon Mozart's scores] Astounding!
 It was actually, it was beyond belief.
-But they showed no corrections of any kind.
+These were first and only drafts of music, but they showed no corrections of any kind.
 Not one.
 He had simply written down music already finished in his head!
 Page after page of it as if he were just taking dictation.
 And music, finished as no music is ever finished.
 Displace one note and there would be diminishment.
 Displace one phrase and the structure would fall.
 It was clear to me that sound I had heard in the Archbishop's palace had been no accident.
-Here again was the very voice of God!
+Here again was the very Voice of God!
 I was staring through the cage of those meticulous ink-strokes at an absolute beauty.

 [he drops the pages]

 Antonio Salieri: [addressing a crucifix] From now on, we are enemies - You and I. Because You choose for Your instrument a boastful, lustful, smutty, infantile boy and give me for reward only the ability to recognize the incarnation.
 Because You are unjust, unfair, unkind, I will block You, I swear it.
 I will hinder and harm Your creature as far as I am able.
 I will ruin Your incarnation.

 [Having played two pieces of music to Father Vogel, who does not recognize either]

 Antonio Salieri: Can you remember no melody of mine?
 I was the most famous composer in Europe.
 I wrote 40 operas alone!